Description

 Competing Products

-When comparing this model to other QLED TVs, a few stand out as competitors.
-LG’s OLED series, for instance, offers equally impressive color accuracy and contrast, though it lacks the distinctive Art Mode.
-On the other hand, Sony’s BRAVIA XR series delivers exceptional motion handling and sound quality but doesn’t match the customizable design appeal of The Frame.
-Another notable rival is the TCL 6-Series, which is more affordable and delivers solid picture quality, but it doesn’t offer the premium build or gallery-inspired features.
-In terms of combining design and functionality, this Samsung model leads the pack.
+Against other QLED TVs, a few competitors stand out.
+LG’s OLED series matches it on colour accuracy and beats it on contrast, without any equivalent to Art Mode.
+Sony’s BRAVIA XR series leads on motion handling and sound quality but does not offer the customizable design that defines The Frame.
+The TCL 6-Series is more affordable with solid picture quality, though without the premium build or gallery-inspired features.
+Larger panels such as the TCL 98-inch QLED take the opposite approach entirely, prioritising sheer size.
+On combining design and functionality, this Samsung leads its category.

 True Value for the Features